Surprise: Channing Tatum & Jessie J Are Probably Dating

-After being spotted together on several occasions, Channing Tatum and Jessie J (née Jessica Cornish) recently set the rumour mill spinning — they are apparently dating, according to Us Weekly.
+After being spotted together on several occasions, Channing Tatum and Jessie J (née Jessica Cornish) recently set the rumor mill spinning — they are apparently dating, according to Us Weekly.

 Tatum has been spotted at several of the singer’s shows in Salt Lake City and Seattle.
 And, last weekend, the pair was spotted playing mini golf together in Seattle.
 Singer Jessie J is currently on tour for her fourth album, R.O.S.E.